msokalski/asciicker/README.md

 ![GIF](misc/asciicker.gif)

+### Important note about scripts and makefiles:
+Scripts and makefiles must be ran from the root of the repository.

 ## Installation
 Firstly, you need to choose build type:
 - Cmake (Every OS)
 - MSBuild, aka Visual Studio (Windows only)
 - Make (Every OS)

-For Windows it's recommended to use Visual Studio build system:
+### For Windows it's recommended to use Visual Studio build system:
 1) Install [Visual Studio](https://visualstudio.microsoft.com/)
 2) Download zip archive of the repository: